jhgreen215/jhgreen215.github.io/baskar.md

 <figure>
 	<img src="{{ site.baseurl }}/assets/seahorse.png" alt="Simulation on a seahorse-shaped mesh"/>
-	<figcaption>A simulation run on a seahorse-shaped mesh, highlighting our ability to run simulations for arbitrary shapes</figcaption>
+	<figcaption>A simulation run on a seahorse-shaped mesh, highlighting our ability to run simulations for arbitrary shapes.
+To make this, I first wrote a Matlab script that turns a solid, black and white image into a set of coordinates to be used as in input for the mesh making library.
+The mesh is then used for the input for the simulation. </figcaption>
 </figure>